Union close to you

 The Finnish Union of University Researchers and Teachers has its roots in the salary mutiny of university assistants at the end of the 1960s.
 Korkeakoulujen Assistenttiliitto (the Union of Higher Education Assistants) was established in 1967.
 The current name, the Finnish Union of University Researchers and Teachers, was adopted in 1997.

 Today, we are an active trade union that represents all those working in science, research and higher education.
-Our members are supported by university-specific associations, two national associations, skilled shop stewards as well as our strong negotiation position and extensive advocacy networks.
+Our members are supported by associations, skilled shop stewards as well as our strong negotiation position and extensive advocacy networks.

 We are Akava’s largest and most influential union in the university sector as well as the most qualified expert in questions regarding researchers working in other sectors.